-INDIANA (WLS) -- Visitors to Indiana Dunes National Park will have to pay an entry fee starting March 31.
+INDIANA (WLS) -- For the first time ever,. the Indiana Dunes National Park will start charging an entrance fee beginning Thursday.

 It will cost $15 per-person or $25 per-carload.
 An annual pass is available for $45.